brunopk/sc-rpi/doc/linux_dependencies.md

 - [With `apt-get`](#installing-loki-with-apt-get)<!---->
 - [With Docker](https://grafana.com/docs/loki/latest/get-started/quick-start/tutorial/)<!---->

-Try installing Loki with `apt-get`, if it installs an old version go for the GitHub option.
-After installing Loki, configure it as a Linux **service** following instructions in [Setup Loki as a service in Linux](https://medium.com/@abdullah037b/setup-loki-as-a-service-in-linux-cdf114d8e1f5)).
+> Install Loki manually only if `apt-get` brings an old version.

 #### Installing Loki with `apt-get`